 Searching the Deep Web with people-search sites

-If a speciality search doesn’t turn up anything on you, the next step is to use a people-search service.
+If a specialty search doesn’t turn up anything on you, the next step is to use a people-search service.
 This won’t let you directly search the Deep Web, but it will let you see the kinds of information that data scrapers find about you there.

 Some of the most prominent of these are Spokeo and Intelius, and Pipl.
 You can see a basic profile about yourself on most people-search sites for free.
 These sites can give you a clear idea of what your online reputation looks like on the Deep Web.

-Note, however, that ReputationDefender does not endorse any people-search services and in fact actively works to prevent them from publishing our clients’ information.
+Note, however, that ReputationDefender does not endorse any people-search services and, in fact, actively works to prevent them from publishing our clients’ information.
 People-search sites can be useful to help you uncover your Deep Web presence, but we recommend that you then remove your information from as many of these sites as possible.
 Here is some free information on how to remove your data from many popular people-search sites.

 Should I use TOR to browse the Deep Web?

 No, not unless you are sure that you know what you’re doing.